IQSS/dataverse/doc/sphinx-guides/source/user/tabulardataingest/rdata.rst

 R Factors
 ---------

-These are ingested as "Categorical Values" in the DVN.
+These are ingested as "Categorical Values" in the Dataverse.

 One thing to keep in mind: in both Stata and SPSS, the actual value of a categorical variable can be both character and numeric.
 In R, all factor values are strings, even if they are string representations of numbers.
-So the values of the resulting categoricals in the DVN will always be of string type too.
+So the values of the resulting categoricals in the Dataverse will always be of string type too.

 Another thing to note is that R factors have no builtin support for